Infinite energy equivariant harmonic maps, domination, and anti-de Sitter $3$-manifolds

-\textbf{1.3 Outline of paper and strategy of proof.} In the next section we introduce the relevant definitions and notations in the representation theory of discrete groups.
+\begin{subsection}{Outline of paper and strategy of proof} In the next section we introduce the relevant definitions and notations in the representation theory of discrete groups.
 We also reduce Theorem \ref{bigguy} to the case where $M$ is a manifold.
-In section 3 we discuss harmonic maps and energy.
+In Section 3 we discuss harmonic maps and energy.
 We prove that the energy of an equivariant harmonic map is bounded above by that of a special harmonic diffeomorphism of the disk with the same Hopf differential.
 As is standard in this field, we argue via an analysis of the Bochner formula.
-This estimate is one of the central technical results in this paper, and is instrumental in proving Theorem \ref{first} and Theorem \ref{bigguy}.
+This estimate is a central technical results of this paper, and is instrumental in proving Theorem \ref{bigguy}.

-In section 4 we prove Theorem \ref{frick} using classical techniques from the theory of harmonic maps.
+In Section 4 we prove Theorem \ref{frick} using classical techniques from the theory of harmonic maps.
 Section 5 is devoted to the proof of Theorem \ref{first}.
-There is nothing truly novel in the proof of the general existence result: we control the energy of an approximating sequence and adapt the ideas of Donaldson and Jost-Yau.
+Infinite energy harmonic maps were constructed for some special cases in \cite{Wolf}, \cite{Simpson}, \cite{JZ}, and \cite{MK}.
+Consequently, there is nothing truly novel in the proof of the general existence result--it is an amalgamation of known ideas.
 The real work is done in studying the behaviour and uniqueness of the harmonic maps.
-We combine the energy estimate from section 3 with Theorem \ref{frick} to control the energy locally, as well as a distance comparison to a special non-harmonic map to understand the directions in which our map should expand and contract.
+We combine the energy estimate from Section 3 with Theorem \ref{frick} to control the energy locally, as well as a distance comparison to a special non-harmonic map to understand the directions in which our map should expand and contract.

-In section $6$ we take an equivariant harmonic map $f$ from Theorem \ref{first} and choose a harmonic diffeomorphism $h$ from $M$ to the convex core of some geometrically finite hyperbolic surface $N$ that has the same Hopf differential as $f$.
+In Section $6$ we take an equivariant harmonic map $f$ from Theorem \ref{first} and choose a harmonic diffeomorphism $h$ from $M$ to the convex core of some geometrically finite hyperbolic surface $N$ that has the same Hopf differential as $f$.
 From our energy estimates $f\circ h^{-1}$ is $1$-Lipschitz and intertwines $\rho$ with the holonomy of $N$.
-The compact analogue of this idea was laid out in \cite{DT} and expounded upon in \cite{Qiongo}.
+The compact analogue of this idea was laid out in \cite{DT} and expounded upon in \cite{AL}.
 We introduce strip deformations to strictly dominate the holonomy of $N$, completing the proof of Theorem \ref{bigguy}.
-In the final section we briefly discuss geometric structures and minimal immersions into Grassmanians.
+In the final section we briefly discuss geometric structures and maximal immersions into Grassmanians. \end{subsection}

+\begin{subsection}{Other recent work} Shortly after a preprint of this paper was posted to the arXiv, Gupta-Su proved the same domination result for representations to $\textrm{PSL}_2(\mathbb{C})$ \cite{GS}.
+Their proof is different: they straighten the pleated plane determined by the Fock-Goncharov coordinates associated to a framed representation, and then use strip deformations. \end{subsection}